diegofrata/mundocervejeiro/src/wp-content/plugins/easy-restaurant-menu-manager/readme.txt

 9. Menu as viewed in an RSS feed reader

 == Changelog ==

+= 1.4.0 =
+* Made it easier to add custom layouts.
+* Added responsive  layouts for Twitter Bootstrap and Zurb Foundation.

 = 1.3.0 =
 * Added better breadcrumb navigation for admin.